satyakresna/kiss-kit/README.md

 1. Navigation drawer menu.
 2. Track URL with Google Analytics in defer mode. :)
 3. Explicit redirects to fix Single Page Application issue in **netlify.toml**.
+4. Bundle ES module using Rollup and minify with Rollup plugin terser. ;)

 ## Note